locaweb/leela/doc/docs/admin/cassandra.md

 `/tmp/cassandra-repair`, in case the process get stuck.

 N.B.: Do not ever delete this file while there is a repair running.
-It is a cost operation and causes a considerable increase of load on the cluster.
+It is a costly operation and causes a considerable increase of load on the cluster.
 Running multiple instances may cause severe performance degradation.

 DISK FAILURE/MACHINE FAILURE